danijel3/ClarinStudioKaldi/README.md

 A baseline Automatic Speech Recognition system for Polish based on Kaldi.

-The scripts and files are based on WSJ Kladi example pulled from the github on Aug, 19.
+The scripts and files are based on WSJ Kaldi example pulled from the github on Aug, 19.
 2016

 ## Contacts